Hans Reiser: Time in prison

 On January 10, 2009, it was reported that Reiser was recovering after having been beaten by several prisoners.
 On January 28, 2009, he was transferred to Mule Creek State Prison.
 In February 2011, he was transferred to Pleasant Valley State Prison.
-Reiser was housed at the Correctional Training Facility near Soledad, California, with a tentative parole eligibility date of March 2023 after parole was denied in 2020.
+In 2020, Reiser was housed at the Correctional Training Facility near Soledad, California.
 As of November 2021, he is in the California Health Care Facility.

 In September 2011, Hans Reiser filed a civil lawsuit.
 In his complaint, he named more than 70 defendants, including trial judges and his attorney, William Du Bois.
 He claimed, among other things, that his attorney had conspired with the judge to file motions against him, which were impossible to appeal, and that his attorney had forced him to take the stand against his will.
-After several rounds of amendments and additional complaints, the lawsuit was dismissed with prejudice.
+The lawsuit was dismissed with prejudice.

-The judges voiced several errors before the dismissal.
-According to the judges, Reiser's complaint was too long with more than 300 pages in its original form; it listed too many defendants; and the defendants included judges, who have judicial immunity to lawsuits regarding their official conduct.
-Finally, the judges could not decide whether there was a cause of action (any illegal deed or event, which could be prosecuted) to accept the plea.
-Reiser argued that he had not received access to the prison law library and that he had been denied the appointment of an attorney to help him formulate his complaint.

 In July 2012, a jury awarded Reiser's children $60 million against their father for the death of Nina Reiser.
-Reiser acted as his own attorney during the trial and tried to argue that he killed his wife to protect their children.
+Hans Reiser acted as his own attorney during the trial and tried to argue that he killed his wife to protect their children.

-Media portrayals

-The Hans Reiser murder case has been covered on a number of true crime television series: